Nominations

 Withdrawing a nomination

 Prospective candidates may reconsider and withdraw their candidacy during the nomination period and for seven days following the close of nominations.
-The prospective candidate must provide written notice of their withdrawal to the Chief Election Officer, and the Chief Election Officer must then remove the prospective candidate’s name from the ballot.
+The prospective candidate must provide written notice of their withdrawal to the Chief Election Officer in order for their name to be removed from the ballot.
+The Minister responsible for local government must approve the withdrawal before the Chief Election Officer can remove the prospective candidate’s name from the ballot after the withdrawal deadline has passed.

 Local elections